 For the partners of Gavi, the Vaccine Alliance, there are few options left to deliver the much-needed vaccines.
 UNICEF and the World Health Organization have put their support behind the efforts of the Ministry of Health.

 Another option is to try to get vaccines delivered by partner organizations that are still working in the area.
-These organizations include Doctors Without Borders and faith based organization such as Caritas.
+These organizations include Doctors Without Borders and faith-based organizations such as Caritas.
 However, these organizations are not given immunity and vaccines cannot be promised to be delivered.

 In light of this situation, it is also a learning opportunity.
 Governments must be more proactive about not just responding to humanitarian disasters but by also preventing them.
 The warning signs need to be recognized.
 “After all, for any country to have a future it must protect its children.”